 Day trips from St. Simons Island are easy, and well worth a detour.
 The historic squares and excellent restaurants of Savannah is just an hour and a half away, offering a rich heritage and world-famous architecture.
 If you can't get enough of the coast, Tybee Island is also interesting, boasting a marine science center, a national monument, and two lighthouses.

-With lovely beaches, quaint shops and well-preserved historic sites, St. Simons beguiles and beckons...and our St. Simons Island vacation rentals will help you enjoy all it has to offer.
+With lovely beaches, quaint shops and well-preserved historic sites, St. Simons beguiles and beckons...and our St. Simons Island rentals will help you enjoy all it has to offer.

 Photo credit: sherryhuntington via Shutterstock